spacedriveapp/spacedrive/README.md

 <!-- Streamline ingesting and sorting media such as screenshots, photos, OBS recordings, code repositories—virtually anything, even NFTs. -->

 ## Features
-- **File Indexing** - scan your devices, drives, removable storage and cloud accounts to build a virtual "yellow pages" directory of your data
+- **File indexing** - scan your devices, drives, removable storage and cloud accounts to build a virtual "yellow pages" directory of your data.
-- **Realtime synchronization** - sync data between devices securely in realtime
+- **Realtime synchronization** - sync data between devices securely in realtime.
-- **Photos** - gallery & album organizer
+- **Photos** - Beautiful photo and video albums similar to Apple/Google Photos
-- **Search** - find anything in a heartbeat, including offline drives
+- **Search** - Search your entire index at the press of a keybind, including offline devices, drives and clouds.
-- **Cloud integration** - GDrive, Dropbox & Mega
+- **Cloud integration** - Google Drive, Dropbox, OneDrive & Mega + easy API for the community to add more.
-- **Encrypted vault(s)** - Effortlessly manage & encrypt sensitive files, built on top of VeraCrypt
+- **Encrypted vault(s)** - Effortlessly manage & encrypt sensitive files, built on top of VeraCrypt.
+Encrypt individual files or create flexible-size vaults.
-- **Key manager** - view keys, hide keys, mount keys, dismount keys
+- **Key manager** - View, mount, dismount and hide keys.
+Mounted keys automatically unlock respective areas of your filesystem.
-- **Smart tags** - define routines on tags to automate workflows
+- **Smart tags** - Define routines on tags to automate workflows.
-- **Extensions** - Build tools on top of Spacedrive
+- **Extensions** - Build tools on top of Spacedrive, extend functionality and integrate third parties.
+Extension directory on spacedrive.co/extensions
-- **Manage redundancy** - Ensure multiple copies of your important data exist, track at risk files and
+- **Manage redundancy** - Ensure a specific amount of copies exist for your important data, discover at-risk files and monitor device/drive health.
+- **Media encoder** - Encode video and audio into various formats, use Tags to automate.
-- **Self host** - Spacedrive can run in the cloud, acting as just another one of your devices always on.
+- **Self host** - Spacedrive can run in the cloud, acting as just another one of your devices that is always on.
-- **SpaceCloud** - we'll host a cloud device for you, with pay-as-you-go plans.
+- **SpaceCloud** - We'll host an always-on cloud device for you, with pay-as-you-go plans.

 ## Motivation
 With a cultural boom of independent creatives there is a lack of tools to support the ever increasing amount of data accumulated.
 Cloud services have great features, but require your content to be *in* the cloud to benefit from them.
 For most creators a 50GB OBS recording is just not convenient to upload.